 - Ambient (air) temperature and wood temperature are, at least initially, not necessarily the same, and do not always play the same role in moisture meter readings.
 (Read on to see why that might be.)

-- While temperature and relative humidity are necessary to calculate EMC (equilibrated moisture content), temperature changes have a much lower degree of impact on MC readings than changes in relative humidity do.
+- While temperature and RH are necessary to calculate equilibrated moisture content (EMC), temperature changes have a much lower degree of impact on MC readings than changes in relative humidity do.

-Temperature’s impact on wood moisture content (MC) lies in the fact that it directly influences ambient relative humidity (RH), or the surrounding air’s ability to “hold” water in its vapor form.
-It’s relative humidity that has greater influence on wood moisture measurement.
+Temperature’s impact on wood MC lies in the fact that it directly influences ambient RH, or the surrounding air’s ability to “hold” water in its vapor form.
+It’s RH that has a greater influence on wood moisture measurement.

-Why does relative humidity have a greater impact on moisture content than temperature?
+Why does RH have a greater impact on MC than temperature?

 Relative Humidity and Moisture Content

 As a hygroscopic material, wood is in a constant state of reacting to its environment.
-If the moisture level in the air is higher than that in the wood, it will absorb moisture from the air until they are in balance.
+If the moisture level in the air is higher than it is in the wood, it will absorb moisture from the air until they are in balance.
 The reverse is also true – wood will release moisture into a “drier” environment until it is in balance.
-If that shift is too sudden, cracks, warping and other problems can occur.
-As has already been pointed out, it’s relative humidity that significantly changes wood moisture content.
+If that shift is too sudden, cracks, warping, and other problems can occur.
+As has already been pointed out, it’s RH that significantly changes wood MC.
 It leads the moisture dance in wood.

-EMC, or equilibrated moisture content, is the balance point between ambient conditions (temperature and relative humidity) and the wood.
-Establishing the correct EMC for a floor can be quickly and easily determined with our Wood H2O app, and is the best preventative step for ensuring an accurate and durable installation.
+EMC is the balance point between ambient conditions (temperature and RH) and the wood.
+Establishing the correct EMC for a floor can be quickly and easily determined with our Wood H2O app, and is the best preventative step to ensuring an accurate and durable installation.
 EMC is not a fixed number but will minimize seasonal shifts and ensure the floor’s best performance under current conditions.

 Allowing time for a wood flooring to adjust to its unique environment’s relativity humidity (influenced, of course, by the temperature) is the best way to ensure that the finished floor will not develop internal moisture-related problems during service.
 How can that happen?